How to apply: guidance for international students

 All students apply in the same way, regardless of whether they are located in the UK or overseas, but we understand that students who are moving to England to study at Loughborough University, or our London campus, may have additional questions.

-You can find a list of all our taught programmes here, and research opportunities are listed by academic department.
+You can find a list of all our taught programmes and research opportunities in our postgraduate prospectus.
 More information about studying at Loughborough can be found on our International Office’s website.
-Our International Office is here to support you through the process of applying to Loughborough, right up to arriving here and settling in.
+Our friendly International Office team are here to support you through the process of applying to Loughborough, right up to arriving here and settling in.

 Advice on working with an education agent to help plan your studies can be found on the Education UK website, along with a list of British Council certified agencies.
 Agents can provide advice and information, and help with practical aspects too, such as submitting your application and booking travel.